EHB-MCT/portfolio-second-chance-RobbeCooman/.github/README.md

 ## Getting Started

 ### Prerequisites
-- Node.js (v14 or higher)
-- PostgreSQL database
+- Docker

 ### Installation
-(1. Clone the repository.
+1. Clone the repository.
-2. Navigate to the backend directory and run `npm install` to install backend dependencies.
+2. Navigate to the root directory and execute the following command to start the frontend, backend, and database using Docker Compose: `docker-compose up`
-3. Set up your PostgreSQL database and configure the connection in the backend.
-4. Run the backend server using `npm start`.
-5. Navigate to the frontend directory and run `npm install` to install frontend dependencies.
-6. Run the frontend development server using `npm start`.)

 ## Usage
 1. Access the Podcast Manager by visiting http://localhost:3000 in your web browser.